lint-staged/lint-staged/README.md

-  -q, --quiet                        disable lint-staged’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false) -x, --shell [path]                 skip parsing of tasks for better shell support (default: false) -v, --verbose                      show task output even when tasks succeed; by default only failed output is shown
+  -q, --quiet                        disable lint-staged’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false) -x, --shell [path]                 skip parsing of tasks for better shell support (default: false) -v, --verbose                      show task output even when tasks succeed; by default only failed output is
-                                     (default: false)
+                                     shown (default: false)
   -h, --help                         display help for command

+Any lost modifications can be restored from a git stash:

+  > git stash list
+  stash@{0}: automatic lint-staged backup
+  > git stash apply --index stash@{0}
 ```

 - **`--allow-empty`**: By default, when linter tasks undo all staged changes, lint-staged will exit with an error and abort the commit.
 Use this flag to allow creating empty git commits.